yassun7010/serde_valid/serde_valid/README.md

 ```

 ### Multi Errors Validation
-If you want to return multiple errors in the use custom validation method, you can use `#[validate(custom)]` same as single error.
+If you want to return multiple errors in the use custom validation method, you can use `#[validate(custom = ...)]` same as single error.

 ```rust
 use serde_valid::Validate;